-Credits earned in college-level courses at institutions accredited by a regional accrediting association may be fully transferable according to the general admission policies for transfer students.
-Credit earned at proprietary schools and technical institutions that are not regionally accredited are not reviewed for transfer credit.
+Credits earned in college-level courses at other colleges and universities will be evaluated for transfer and may be fully transferable according to the general admission policies for transfer students.
+Credit earned at non-accredited institutions are not reviewed for transfer credit.
 Credits will be accepted as follows:

-- 1. Georgia Military College may award transfer course credit for work completed at regionally accredited colleges in which a grade of "C" (2.0) or better was earned.
+- 1. Georgia Military College may award transfer course credit for work completed at other colleges and universities in which a grade of "C" (2.0) or better was earned.
 Such credit will be awarded based upon comparability of the course(s) with existing GMC credit course offerings, degrees and majors.
 Students planning to continue their studies for a more advanced degree in science or technology must consult with their advisor to determine if credit transferred in these areas is appropriate considering that the pace of research or technology may have overtaken its content.
 If such a determination is made, a petition should be submitted to the Academic Dean to have the transferred credit removed from the student's active degree program and their Georgia Military College transcript, so the student may retake the course. - 2.
 Georgia Military College will only award transfer credit for up to 135 quarter hours for the BAS Degree Programs.
 In meeting this requirement, transfer credits are awarded into the core curriculum first and the students declared degree concentration second.
 Additionally, courses that have GMC equivalents take precedence over courses that do not have a GMC equivalent and are therefore transferred first.
 Students may request an exemption to this policy by petition to Associate Chief Academic Officer. - 3.
-Credit earned at regionally accredited technical colleges may be accepted depending on the student's degree program, level of courses at the technical college and the accreditation level of the technical college.
+Credit earned at accredited technical colleges may be accepted depending on the student's degree program and level of courses taken at the technical college.
 Refer to the Technical College Credit Policy for more information. - 4.
-Transfer courses from accredited technical colleges indicating completion of an accepted AAS or AAT program will undergo a review from a committee comprised of GMC faculty and a GMC adjunct faculty member from a technical college.
-Completion of this review will result in a determination of the course's application to the BAS program(s). - 5.
+Transfer courses from accredited technical colleges in a qualifying technical field will undergo a review from a committee comprised of GMC faculty and a GMC adjunct faculty member from a technical college.
+Completion of this review will result in a determination of the course's application to the BAS degree program(s). - 5.
 Students transferring from a semester system institution will have credit converted by multiplying semester hours by 1.5.
 Example: 3 semester hour course x 1.5 = 4.5 quarter hours.
 Students transferring courses may use a course transferred into GMC to satisfy corresponding course requirements in a GMC degree track.
 Typically, students will be required to take additional course work in order to complete degree quarter-hour requirements (a minimum of 180 quarter hours is required for a BAS degree). - 6.
 Georgia Military College does not award academic credit for course work taken on a noncredit basis. - 7.
-Military training/experience and schooling will be evaluated for credit toward a GMC degree as recommended by the American Council on Education (ACE) Guide and recommendation of the appropriate Division Chair. - 8.
+Military training/experience and schooling will be evaluated for credit toward a GMC degree as recommended by the American Council on Education (ACE) Guide and recommendation of the appropriate DivisionChair. - 8.
 Formal military training will not be transferred or credited toward ROTC courses.
 ROTC courses at other colleges may be transferred toward a GMC degree.